dpakGit/DevOps_Traning/100_Days_Challenge/Tasks/Day_41:_Write_a_Docker_File/Task.md

 [root@stapp02 docker]# docker build -t custom-apache-image .

 # This will create a Docker image with the name custom-apache-image.
-You can then run a container from this image using:
+You can then run a container from this image :

 [root@stapp02 docker]# docker images
 REPOSITORY            TAG       IMAGE ID       CREATED          SIZE